modfin/jct/README.md

 ```

-## Restriction
+## Restrictions
 Camel and Pascal case contains more information then delimitede cases such as kebab
 or snake case.
-Camel case contain information about abbreviations which del delimitede cases does not.
+Camel case contain information about abbreviations which delimitede cases does not.
 eg `URLName -> url_name` and the reverse `url_name -> UrlName`

+In this sence information is destoyed when converting from Camel or Pascal case to a delimitede case.